Resilient portfolios for a volatile 2026

 December 2025 by Mario Pires

 For decades, investors have balanced the growth potential of stocks with the stability of bonds in their portfolios.
-The 60/40 allocation (60% in stocks, 40% in bonds) was a classic strategy during that era of rewarding returns and low (or negative) correlation between these two asset classes.
+The 60/40 allocation (60% in equities, 40% in bonds) was a classic strategy at that time of compensatory returns and low (or negative) correlation between these two asset classes.

-However, since 2022, the combination of persistent inflation, higher interest rates, rising commodity prices, and geopolitical tensions has led to a significant increase in the volatility of bonds, which have become highly correlated with equities and are no longer the traditional "safe haven."
+However, since 2022, the combination of persistent inflation, higher interest rates, rising commodity prices, and geopolitical tensions has led to a significant increase in bond volatility, which has become highly correlated with equities and is no longer the traditional “safe haven.”

 The old assumptions no longer work.
-The era we live in is no longer the same, and the structural factors that led to this change will remain in 2026 and for years to come.
+The era we live in is no longer the same, and the structural factors that led to this change will remain in place in 2026 and beyond.
 These include, for example:

-• Record public debt - High levels of public debt, particularly in developed economies, are increasing uncertainty in bond markets;
+• Record public debt - High levels of public debt, particularly in developed economies, increase uncertainty in bond markets;

-• Population aging - More worrying in developed economies, it extends to some emerging ones, with a reduction in the working-age population and increased pressure on public spending;
+• Population aging - More concerning in developed economies, it extends to some emerging ones, with a reduction in the working-age population and increased pressure on public spending;

-• Persistently high interest rates – Labor shortages and low unemployment, trade tariffs, ongoing supply chain constraints, deglobalization, and the costs of the energy transition tend to keep inflation above the historical average, preventing a return to zero interest rates.
+• Persistently high interest rates – Labor shortages and low unemployment rates, trade tariffs, ongoing supply chain constraints, deglobalization, and the costs of the energy transition tend to keep inflation above the historical average, preventing a return to zero rates.

 1. The new role of bonds:performance